The greatness of a nation and it's moral progress can be judged by the way its animals are treated.

 2015 delivery to outdoor pets

 Mr. Ped was dumped on a property (tied to a tree) in 90 degree weather when the residents were on VACATION!
 He was in bad shape.
 The home owners found him upon returning and called OWC after another local Humane Society said that if THEY picked him up, they would simply take him to the sale barn- which means "take him to slaughter".
 That is NOT rescue!
-We built him a very nice area and 2 1/2 years later he is doing GREAT at 31 years old.
+We built him a very nice area and 4 years later he is doing GREAT at 32 years old.
 He has been showered with love and attention ever since we received his loving soul.
-We adore him.

 All tax deductible donations go directly to the care of sheltered & rescued animals.
 Donations fund our rescue efforts.
 There are NO paid employees.
 Aside from veterinarians, all care givers who work with OWC animals are strictly volunteers.